UoB-COMSM0166/2025-group-7/README.md

 - One quantitative evaluation (of your choice)

+On the 4th of March we asked 11 participants to complete the NASA TLX for an easy and hard version of our game.
+In the hard version the player’s tank was slower, they had less ammunition and their health was lower.
+Through the NASA TLX, we found that some users actually found it easier to navigate the tank in the hard mode.
+We realised that beginners will have a much different experience to us, as developers who play the game regularly.
+This evaluation exposed the obstacle of striking a balance between a challenging, enjoyable game for experienced gamers, and a playable one for inexperienced gamers.
+However, this was not the case for most participants as our results show that there was a statistically significant increased workload when playing the hard mode.
+Two participants experienced a higher workload, while two participants experienced no observable difference.
+Therefore, our difficulty modes were generally suitable but they needed fine tuning to ensure this is the case for a wider range of users.

 **NASA TLX aggregate scores:**

 | Participant | Easy mode  | Hard mode  |